-D. Early Property Acquisition
+10.4.4 Early Property Acquisition

 The most commonly used method of preserving corridors is simply to acquire key parcels along the corridor.
 However, care must be taken when using early acquisition as a method for preserving rights-of-way, because NEPA requirements generally disallow state acquisition before the approval process is completed.
-There are some ways for states to acquire key properties within the parameters of NEPA: obtaining a categorical exclusion for right-of-way activities; using information developed during the planning process to demonstrate NEPA compliance for right-of-way authorizations, and possibly even construction authorizations; initiating full NEPA environmental document preparation during the planning process; and using a Tiered Environmental Document approach.
+There are some ways for states to acquire key properties within the parameters of NEPA:

+- Obtaining a categorical exclusion for right-of-way activities. - Using information developed during the planning process to demonstrate NEPA compliance for right-of-way authorizations and possibly even construction authorizations.

+- Initiating full NEPA environmental document preparation during the planning process. - Using a tiered environmental document approach.

 Alternatively, local jurisdictions can acquire key properties in the right-of-way of the planned transportation improvement, which is not prohibited by NEPA rules.